mutagen-io/mutagen/README.md

 # Mutagen

-Mutagen is a cross-platform, continuous, bi-directional file synchronization utility designed to be simple, robust, and performant.
+Mutagen is a cross-platform, continuous, bidirectional file synchronization utility designed to be simple, robust, and performant.
 It can operate locally or over SSH.